 - UAS NF receives and maintains info about authorized USS(es).
 UAS NF stores authorized USS(es) info as part of the UUAA context.

-- UAS NF performs a changeover of USS with the authorized target USS.
+- UAS NF performs a changeover of USS with the authorized target USS based on an existing re-authentication/authorization procedure.
 The UAS NF checks that the target USS matches one of the authorized USS(es) in the UUAA context during the procedure.
 The UAS NF marks the target USS as new serving USS in the UUAA context.
 The serving USS informs the UAV and the target USS about the changeover.

 - UAS NF verifies that a USS requesting information of a UAV corresponds to an authorized USS (serving USS or target USS) in the UUAA context.